 In unicast mode of addressing, an IPv6 interface (host) is uniquely identified in a network segment.
 The IPv6 packet contains both source and destination IP addresses.
-A host interface is equipped with an IP address which is unique in that network segment.
-A network switch or router when receives a unicast IP packet, destined to single host, sends out to one of its outgoing interface which connects to that particular host.
+A host interface is equipped with an IP address which is unique in that network segment.When a network switch or a router receives a unicast IP packet, destined to a single host, it sends out one of its outgoing interface which connects to that particular host.

 IPv6 has introduced a new type of addressing, which is called Anycast addressing.
 In this addressing mode, multiple interfaces (hosts) are assigned same Anycast IP address.
-When a host wishes to communicate with a host equipped with an Anycast IP address, sends a Unicast message.
-With the help of complex routing mechanism, that Unicast message is delivered to the host closest to the Sender, in terms of Routing cost.
+When a host wishes to communicate with a host equipped with an Anycast IP address, it sends a Unicast message.
+With the help of complex routing mechanism, that Unicast message is delivered to the host closest to the Sender in terms of Routing cost.